 The flesh is relatively meaty in texture and holds together well rather than flaking.
 This makes it great for making into kebabs, for example.
 At the same time, the flavor is relatively delicate.
-Another popular way to serve it is cut into steaks and grilled, served simply with lemon, and baked swordfish is really easy too.
+Another popular way to serve it is simple grilled swordfish, often served with lemon, and baked swordfish is really easy too.

 If you have looked around here a bit, you might have figured out that I do have a bit of a soft spot for Sicilian cuisine.
 Sicily has become quite the melting pot due to its location and as a result, it has seen many influences from different cultures over the years.

 The cuisine is also a huge reflection of the crops available on the island and the surrounding waters.
 You'll find many dishes incorporating citrus, nuts, tomatoes, olives, wild fennel and raisins as well as seafood.

 Some examples include pasta alla Norma (with eggplant and tomato), Sicilian-style stuffed squid (with a chard, pine nut and raisin filling), pesto alla Trapanese (with tomato and almonds) and pasta con sarde a mare (with fennel, raisins and pine nuts).